 If ArtProcess were to nominate a Star Artist, Hanjo Schmidt is the obvious choice.
 His huge figurative paintings of people posing, moving, and reacting in up-close proximity have been continually winning the highest praise from both fellow artists and an enthusiastic public.
+He's also popular for a willingness to listen, debate, share matters of technique, and to liberally discuss the grand themes of art historical context and meaning.
+One of the most prolific contributors of quality works and commentary to the site, he is unafraid of controversy in the search for a pictorial truth, and for the dynamism he employs in extending the boundaries of his own artistic experience.

 The last works you posted on ArtProcess were from the "Gehäuse" project [LINK] which culminated in a big gallery show in the spring of 2018.
 You mentioned that the subject was triggered by the painful experience of dealing with your mother's succumbing to Alzheimer's disease.
 Given that this event was a large undertaking affording you a lot of exposure, were you worried that the public might not want to confront such a difficult subject?